-The New Jersey Folk Festival is an annual festival, held the last Saturday in April as part of Rutgers day, presented under the auspices of the American Studies Department which attracts some 10,000 people to the campus.
+The New Jersey Folk Festival is an annual festival, held the last Saturday in April as part of Rutgers day, presented under the auspices of the American Studies Department which attracts 15,000 people to the sprawling grounds of Eagleton Institute.
 The festival's plan is a celebration of regional folk culture–folk arts, farm arts, folk music, and contemporary crafts.
 The goal is to stimulate awareness and appreciation for folklore and folk-life, past and present.
-The Folk Festival is under the direction of Prof. Angus Gillespie and a committee made up of students, each of whom is responsible for coordinating various aspects of the festival.
+The Folk Festival is now under the direction of Dr. Carla Cevasco and Dr. Maria Kennedy, following the legacy of Professor Angus Gillespie, and a committee of students, each of whom is responsible for coordinating various aspects of the festival.

 Matthew J. Hueston

 Office: RAB 024